bitfocus/companion-module-tow-mixeffect/README.md

 3. Click on Beta Builds: https://bitfocus.io/companion/download/builds/
 4. Download the build of Companion that corresponds to your computer type: Linux, Mac, or Windows.

-## Downloadihg the Cutting Edge Beta Builds
+## Downloading the Cutting Edge Beta Builds

 We periodically release new features of the native MixEffect module before it's incorporated into the official Companion Beta from BitFocus.
 If you want to make use of these features, follow these instructions to download and install: